Kentavius Street: San Francisco 49ers

-Street tore his ACL at his pro day and was unlikely to play in 2018.
-Street was selected by the San Francisco 49ers in the fourth round (128th overall) of the 2018 NFL draft.
-He was placed on the reserve/non-football injury list on September 1, 2018, due to the knee injury.
+Despite the torn ACL suffered weeks before the draft, Street was selected by the San Francisco 49ers in the fourth round (128th overall) of the 2018 NFL draft.
+He was placed on the reserve/non-football injury list on September 1, 2018 due to his torn ACL, and did not play at all as a rookie accordingly.

-On September 1, 2019, Street was placed on injured reserve.
+On September 1, 2019, Street was placed on injured reserve after another knee injury required arthroscopic surgery.
 He was designated for return from injured reserve on December 4, 2019, and began practicing with the team again.
 He was activated on December 14, 2019.
 He was placed back on injured reserve on January 10, 2020.
 Without Street, the 49ers reached Super Bowl LIV, but lost 31–20 to the Kansas City Chiefs.
 He was placed on the active/physically unable to perform list at the start of training camp on July 28, 2020, and added back to the active roster seven days later.